jfzhang95/rnn-created-songs/README.md

 # rnn-created-songs
-Vanilla RNN model building Chen Yixun style lyric
+Using Vanilla RNN Model building Chen Yixun style lyric

 ## run the code and then you can get the sample like this: